pedrodbatista/image-descriptors-HoG-/README.md

 # Image-descriptors-HoG-
-Implementation of a Histogram of Oriented Gradients (HoG) - Image processing This model will try to accuratly say if in a given image it has a human or not, using histogram of oriented gradients, in this repository it will have a folder with some images for testing.
+Implementation of a Histogram of Oriented Gradients (HoG) - Image processing This model will attempt to accurately determine whether a given image contains a human or not, using the Histogram of Oriented Gradients.
+In this repository, you will find a folder with some images for testing.

 ## Introduction